ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/JetEngineComponent.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `Real` (can include `%` suffix for percentage of locomotor lift)
-- **Description**: Maximum lift when the engine component is destroyed (0% - 10% health, downed status).
+- **Description**: Maximum lift when the jet engine component is destroyed (0% - 10% health, downed status).
 Can be specified as absolute value (e.g., `0.05`) or percentage of locomotor's `Lift` (e.g., `10%`).
 If percentage is used (contains `%` suffix), [MaxLiftDestroyedValueType](#maxliftdestroyedvaluetype) is automatically set to `PERCENTAGE` during parsing.
 When the engine is destroyed, lift is reduced to this value.
-This property is required for engine components that affect movement.
+This property is required for jet engine components that affect movement.
 Only applicable for aircraft locomotor types.
 - **Default**: `0.0`
 - **Example**: `MaxLiftDestroyed = 0.05` or `MaxLiftDestroyed = 10%`